Golden Reel Award for Outstanding Achievement in Sound Editing – Sound Effects, Foley, Dialogue and ADR for Animated Feature Film

 The Golden Reel Award for Outstanding Achievement in Sound Editing – Sound Effects, Foley, Dialogue and ADR for Animated Feature Film is an annual award given by the Motion Picture Sound Editors.
 It honors sound editors whose work has warranted merit in the field of cinema; in this case, their work in the field of animated film.

+History

 It was first awarded in 1989, for films released the previous year, under the title Best Sound Editing - Animated Feature.
 The award has been given with its current title since 2018.